yargs/yargs/README.md

     Missing required arguments: y

-Then demand some non-hypenated arguments!
+After yer demands have been met, demand more!
+Ask for non-hypenated arguments!
 -----------------------------------------

 demand_count.js: